IgniteUI/igniteui-docfx/en/components/expansion_panel.md

 ```

 ### Creating the Component Theme
-Now lets create our component theme and pass the `$my-color-palette` palette from the above sniped.
+Now let's create our component theme and pass the `$my-color-palette` palette from the above sniped.
 ```scss
 // In expansion-styling.component.scss
 // Create expansion panel theme.